 Apartments lead Dallas on short-term yield because entry prices run far below comparable houses while nightly rates don't drop at the same pace.
-That mismatch produces a gross yield of 11.1% for apartments against 8.4% for houses, a gap of 2.8%.
-These are gross figures before HOA dues, which materially narrow the advantage in many Dallas buildings.
+That mismatch produces a gross yield of 11.1% for apartments against 8.4% for houses, a gap of roughly 2.8%.
+These are gross figures before HOA dues, which narrow the advantage in many Dallas buildings.

 Apartments Lead Both Short-Term and Long-Term Yield in Dallas